networkinference/ARNI/README.md

 #### 1.2.2 reconstruct.m

-reconstruct.m returns a ranked list of the inferred incoming connections.
+''reconstruct.m'' returns a ranked list of the inferred incoming connections.

 ##### Output